Bowie at the Beeb

-Bowie at the Beeb is a compilation album by English singer-songwriter David Bowie, first released in 2000.
-Originally, it came in a three-CD set, the third, bonus CD being a live recording made on 27 June 2000 at the Portland BBC Radio Theatre.
+Bowie at the Beeb is a compilation album by the English singer-songwriter David Bowie, first released in 2000.
+Originally, it came in a three-CD set, the third, bonus CD being a live recording made on 27 June 2000 at the Portland BBC Radio Theatre, part of his Mini Tour.
 Later editions contain only the first two CDs.
-The bonus disc was also released as a separate single CD entitled BBC Radio Theatre, London, June 27, 2000.

 Releases

 The first pressing mistakenly included the second (disc 2, track 13) version of the song "Ziggy Stardust" twice on disc two, missing the first (disc 2, track 5) version.
 EMI declined to issue corrected replacement discs to customers, instead mailing out one-song CDs of the first version.

 This compilation also features a previously unreleased song, "Looking for a Friend" (disc 1, track 15), which John Peel said would be released as a single by Arnold Corns.
 The single was later cancelled.

 The live tracks recorded in June 2000, included in this set on the bonus disc, were re-mastered and re-released in 2021 in the box set Brilliant Adventure (1992–2001), and was also expanded to include the full live set list on 2 CDs; the original release was a single disc and represented an edited recording of the show.